Get acquainted with nodes and building conversation workflows in your NLX workspace

 No match: Link to a node in the flow when a user's response is invalid or unrecognized

-Be sure to assess the efficacy of training phrases for all intents attached to a bot.
+Be sure to assess the efficacy of training data for all intents attached to a bot.
 This ensures the steps in flows that direct users with User input nodes work as intended